Content available exclusively for subscribers

 Not judging, just saying how unusual this is.

-Remember, against New England, there was a misfire to a wide open Mitchell down right side.
+Remember, against New England, there was a misfire to a wide-open Mitchell down the right side.
 It was a legal pick play, and Mitchell had nobody near him – Justin Fields threw an out, and Mitchell continued upfield.

 “That play should be completed 100 percent of the time – those are misses that just can’t happen in the NFL,” said Jim Miller on SiriusXM NFL Radio.

-People were quick to blame Fields, but maybe it was the wrong route.
+People were quick to blame Fields, but maybe the receiver ran the wrong route.

-But after some rough times, Mitchell certainly made the Jets trade for him and two first-round picks for Sauce Gardner, looking pretty darn smart today.
+But after some rough times, Mitchell certainly made the Jets trade for him and two first-round picks for Sauce Gardner look pretty darn smart today.

 So there has been a lot of street-yard football with Metchie/Mitchell and the Jets quarterbacks.